 Emergency responders — police, firefighters and paramedics, as well as 911 dispatchers — are the first line of defense in crisis situations.
 This means they need to gather information about the emergency as efficiently as possible.

 But what happens if the person reporting a crime, fire or injury speaks a different language?
-In these cases, telephonic interpreting services can quite literally be a life-saver.
+In these cases, telephonic interpreting services can be, quite literally, a life-saver.

 What Seems to Be the Trouble?